aashutosh004/Fake-or-Real-Audio-Classification/README.md

 Fake audio can be used maliciously to spread misinformation.
 This project leverages Deep Learning techniques (Recurrent Neural Networks (RNN) with Long Short-Term Memory (LSTM)) to create a model capable of detecting fake audio.
 It provides a robust tool to combat audio-based misinformation by offering a reliable classification system.

 This project proposes an automated solution to classify audio as real or fake.
-It includes the following steps:
+It includes the following steps-:

 Preprocessing raw audio files using Librosa to extract meaningful features.
 Training a robust model using TensorFlow.